Skyscanner/backpack-ios/UNRELEASED.md

 - Backpack/HorizontalNavigation
   - Via `makeItem` in `BPKHorizontalNavigationOptionType` it's possible to provide custom rendering for the items in the horizontal navigation.
+  - New style with a red notification dot.
 - Backpack/Calendar
   - Via `contentOffset` in `BPKCalendar` it's possible to modify the underlying collection view's content offset.